StackVista/stackstate-docs/develop/developer-guides/anomaly-check-functions.md

 ## Overview

-Anomaly check functions make it possible to configure a health check that triggers the DEVIATING health status if an anomaly with certain parameters is found for a metric stream.
+Anomaly check functions make it possible to configure a health check that triggers the DEVIATING health status if an anomaly with certain parameters is found for a specified metric stream.

-An anomaly check function body is specified as a groovy script.
-Below is an example of an anomaly check function.
-In this example, the `metricStream` input parameter specifies the metric stream ID to monitor for anomalies.
+An anomaly check function body is a groovy script.
+The example below shows an anomaly check function with a `metricStream` user input parameter that specifies the metric stream ID that the check will run on.
 The function checks if an incoming `event` is a `Metric Stream Anomaly` event and if the metric stream ID from the event matches that provided in the `metricStream` argument.
 If there is a match, the function will trigger a DEVIATING health state, hold it for 1 minute (60000 milliseconds) and then switch the health state to UNKNOWN.
 Additionally, the return value `causingEvents` will return details of the event that caused the state change.

+{% tabs %}
+{% tab title="Example anomaly check function script" %}
   ```text
   if (event.getType() == "Metric Stream Anomaly" && event.getData().getStreamId() == metricStream) {
      return [